A colorless solution suddenly turns deep blue!

 2KI + H2O2 + 2NaHSO4 → I2 + 2H2O + Na2SO4 + K2SO4

 So, we have both iodide ions and iodine molecules and a triiodide complex forms:

 I– + I2 → I3–

-These processes proceed very fast; however, though one might expect the reaction mixture to darken immediately, it doesn’t.
+These processes proceed very fast; however, the reaction mixture doesn’t darken quite as quickly as one might expect.
 This is because of the presence of sodium thiosulfate Na2S2O3 – another key participant in the reaction.

 What does sodium thiosulfate do?

-In contrast to hydrogen peroxide, sodium thiosulfate is a reducer – it looks forward to sharing its electrons with any suitable substance.
+In contrast to hydrogen peroxide, sodium thiosulfate is a reducing agent – it looks forward to sharing its electrons with any suitable substance.
 In our experiment, iodine is such a substance.
-Sodium thiosulfate reduces iodine to iodide ions (yielding sodium iodide):
+Sodium thiosulfate reduces iodine to iodide ions, yielding sodium iodide:

 2Na2S2O3 + I2 → Na2S4O6 + 2NaI.